Non-Oil GDP Contribution — Progress Tracker

 The 65 per cent target is heavily oil-price-dependent.
 At sustained oil prices of USD 60 per barrel, the non-oil share would likely approach 60 to 65 per cent by 2030 based on current non-oil growth trajectories.
 At sustained prices above USD 80, achieving 65 per cent becomes very difficult regardless of non-oil growth rates.
 The Vanderbilt Portfolio recommends evaluating this KPI primarily through the lens of real non-oil GDP growth rates and sectoral composition changes rather than the headline ratio.

-On a volume basis, non-oil GDP diversification is progressing well and is likely to meet or exceed Vision 2030 aspirations.
+On a volume basis, non-oil GDP diversification is progressing well and remains within reach of the Vision 2030 endpoint.
 The creation of entirely new economic sectors — tourism, entertainment, sports — alongside the expansion of existing ones — manufacturing, financial services, technology — represents genuine structural transformation.
-The Vanderbilt Portfolio projects non-oil GDP share in the range of 52 to 65 per cent by 2030, with the wide range reflecting oil price uncertainty rather than uncertainty about non-oil economic momentum.
+The Vanderbilt Portfolio projects the real non-oil GDP contribution in the 60 to 65 per cent range by 2030, with the range reflecting execution and oil-production uncertainty rather than a reversal of non-oil economic momentum.